StandardisationDE

 LawEU

 Article 6 of the EU AI Act defines criteria for classifying AI systems as high-risk.
-A system is considered high-risk if it functions as a safety component or is listed in Annex III, unless certain exemptions apply.
-The Commission will publish guidelines for practical implementation by 2026.
+A system is considered high-risk if it is either a safety component or listed in Annex III.
+Exceptions apply if no significant risk exists.
+Providers must document their assessment and provide it to authorities upon request.

 Source: European Commission / AI Act Service Desk